Active phase for activated random walks on $\mathbb{Z}^d$, $ d \geq 3$, with density less than one and arbitrary sleeping rate: Active phase on transient graphs

-This first equality holds true since, if after having completed $\ell-1$ weak stabilizations the next instruction at $x$ is sleep, then the stabilization is completed with one particle at $x$.
-The second equality follows from independence of instructions.
+In the previous display $\tau^{x, m_{(x,K)}^{\ell-1}(x)+1}$ is the first instruction which is used at $x$ during the $\ell$th step of the stabilisation via weak stabilisation of $(x,K)$.
+This first equality holds true since, by definition of stabilisation via weak stabilisation, the event $\{ \eta^{\prime}(x) = \rho, T_{(x,K)}= \ell \}$ occurs if and only if $T_{(x,K)} > \ell -1$ (i.e., the $\ell-1$th step does not end with a stable configuration) and the first instruction used at $x$ during the $\ell$-th step is sleep.
+The second equality above follows from the independence of the instructions.
+Now note that,

-Recall that $\eta_1$ is the particle configuration that we obtain when the first weak stabilization of $(x,K)$ is complete.
-Note that,

-The equality holds true since, in order for the stabilization-via-weak-stabilization procedure to consist of at least $\ell \geq 2$ weak stabilizations, it is necessary that the first weak stabilization ends with one particle at $x$ (if the weak stabilization ended with no particle at $x$ then the stabilization of $K$ would be completed and $T_{(x,K)}$ would be equal to one) and that the next $\ell-2$ times the next instruction at $x$ is a jump instruction.
-From the previous formula we obtain that
+The first identity holds true since, in order for the stabilization-via-weak-stabilization procedure to consist of at least $\ell \geq 2$ steps, it is necessary that the first instruction used at $x$ during the steps $j=2, 3, \ldots,$ $\ell-1$ is not a sleep instruction, but a jump instruction.
+The second identity and the inclusion follow from Lemma \ref{lemma:independence}.
+From the fact that the function $T^e_{(x,K)}$ is independent from the sleep instructions at $x$ and from the previous inclusion relation we deduce that,